Glacier Lake Backpacking Trail – Banff National Park

 Thank you for supporting my work!

-plus plenty of local hidden gems and insider travel tips!
+Full of LOCAL hidden gems & insider travel tips!

 How to get to Banff: fly into Calgary International Airport.
-Rent a car, RV, or take one of the following shuttles to Banff:
+From here, rent a car, RV, or take one of the following shuttles to Banff:

 When to visit: Hiking – July to mid September.
 Backcountry camping, wildflowers, & water activities – July to August.
 Fall colours – mid September to early October.
-Wild ice skating – usually December.
+Wild ice skating – usually early December.
 Skiing (best snow), coldest temps & frozen waterfalls – January & February.
 Northern lights – December to February.
 Best spring skiing – March to April.
 Quietest months to visit – April, May, October, and November.

 Wildlife Safety: 11 ways to stay safe from wildlife, bear safety, & bear basics.

 Travel Insurance: ALWAYS purchase reliable travel insurance before your trip.
 This insurance is trusted by backpackers and adventure sport enthusiasts around the world.
-Here is a blog post with more trustworthy travel insurance options you can compare.
+You can also use my link to receive 5% off SafetyWing policies.
+Here’s a blog post with more trustworthy travel insurance options you can compare.

-• Language: English & French (in Quebec)
+Language: English & French (in Quebec).

-• Visas are typically not needed for stays up to 6 months in Canada
+Visas are typically not needed for stays up to 6 months in Canada.

 Getting To The Glacier Lake Backpacking Trail